-Assessment Four pieces of marked coursework consisting of 1 assessed worksheet, two class tests and an individual mini-project.
+Assessment Three pieces of marked coursework consisting of two class tests and an individual miniproject and a marked engagement throughout.

 Skills

 Aims Students should be able to produce written work in a number of different formats; analyse problems, formulate strategies to solve them, design a plan, carry out the required research, implement and evaluate the solution; recognise the need for information, and then locate and access that information.